Kids for Wish Kids

 The competition will run from September 10th 2018 until 31st January 2019.
 Please email email@example.com for a pack and application form.

-Students can take part by developing a mini-company, running an event or taking part in a challenge; and their project can involve an individual or group effort.
+Secondary and primary students can take part by developing a mini-company, running an event or taking part in a challenge; and their project can involve an individual or group effort.

 Entries should be submitted to Mary Quille: firstname.lastname@example.org or posted to Make-A-Wish, 2 Leopardstown Business Centre, Ballyogan Avenue, Leopardstown, Dublin 18.